 This part of the preparation is fun so enjoy yourself and be creative.
 When buying nursery products think long term as most of these items can be used well after the first year.
 Think practicality over style and prepare as early as possible.
 Also, when setting up your nursery and especially sleeping arrangements always follow the red nose safe sleep advice.

 Nappy changing is a big part of a newborn’s life as they need to be changed up to 12 times a day.
-We have included our essential list of changing material below.
+We have included our essential list of changing materials below.

 There are two main types of nappies to choose from, cloth or disposable nappies.

 Cloth nappies or modern cloth nappies as they are known offer a selection of styles.
 These include all-in-ones, all in twos, and pocket nappies.
 For more information, the Australian Nappy Association has developed a comprehensive buyers guide.

 Disposable nappies are the most popular and are found in every major supermarket.
 They come in a selection of different sizes based on the babies age and weight.

 There are positives and negatives for both types of nappies.
 The modern cloth nappy is better for the environment and your wallet.
 Disposable nappies are convenient, quick, and easy to use.
 For performance, there is very little difference so the choice of which to use is a personal one.

 If you choose disposable nappies we recommend buying a lot.
 If you see them on special stock up.
 You will be going through 2,500 to 3,000 nappies in the first year.

 We chose the Huggies brand of disposable nappies.
 This is because they had a blue line indicator on the newborn nappy so you could easily tell when it was full.

 As we didn’t use modern cloth nappies we won’t recommend any brands.

 Nappy rash cream

-A nappy rash cream soothes your babies skin when a nappy rash occurs.
+A nappy rash cream soothes your babies skin when nappy rash occurs.
 It should be one of the first things on your baby essentials list and you will continue to buy for many years to follow.